February 15: Art Spiegelman

 “Comics are a gateway drug to literacy.” —Art Spiegelman

 JEWDAYO ROCKS!
 Blues guitarist Mike Bloomfield (Butterfield Blues Band, Bob Dylan, Electric Flag) died of a drug overdose on this date in 1981.
-To see him playing in 1974 with the great Muddy Waters, see below.
+To see him playing in 1974 with the great Muddy Waters (looks like Junior Wells on harp, too!), see below.